eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 Things we need to restrict outside of this spec:

-1. Implementations only need to support the `scope` parameter and not `presentation_definition`
-2. Limit the VP formats
+1. Limit the VP formats
    to `ldp_vp` [here](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#appendix-A.1.2)
-3. Define Scope to Presentation Definition mappings
+2. Define Scope to Presentation Definition mappings